-Ms. Hogan is ranked as a leading lawyer in Chambers USA (2008-2015), where she has been praised for her “top-notch skills in drafting and analysis,” and where clients have described her as “focused, practical and cooperative.
+Ms. Hogan is ranked as a leading lawyer in Chambers USA, where she has been praised for her “top-notch skills in drafting and analysis,” and where clients have described her as “focused, practical and cooperative.
 She has a great understanding of our business needs and can cut straight to the issues.”
-Ms. Hogan is also recommended for Labor and Employment Litigation, Financial Services (Litigation) (2016) and International Litigation by The Legal 500 US (2016 & 2017) which describes her as “intellectual, thorough and knowledgeable.”
+Ms. Hogan has also been recommended for Labor and Employment Litigation, Financial Services (Litigation) and International Litigation by The Legal 500 US which has described her as “intellectual, thorough and knowledgeable.”

 In 2015, Ms. Hogan was named “Lawyer of the Year for Private Practice” for gender diversity in the profession by Chambers & Partners.
 She was also recognized in Profiles in Diversity Journal’s “Women Worth Watching” issue (2013).

-Ms. Hogan was featured in a documentary on the New York Times website, “Great Expectations for Female Lawyers” (2013), a follow-up from a 2001 New York Times Magazine article in which 21 women lawyers at Debevoise were profiled and interviewed about the career prospects for women in law firms.
+A respected author and sought-after speaker, Ms. Hogan’s most recent engagements include The Legal Implications of #MeToo at a Debevoise seminar in Hong Kong, The Path to Gender Equality in the Legal Profession at the 2018 IBA Women in the Legal Profession event and The Courage to Say Yes Across Generations at the National Association of Women Lawyers’ 13th General Counsel Institute.
+She was also featured in a 2013 documentary on the New York Times website, “Great Expectations for Female Lawyers”, a follow-up from a 2001 New York Times Magazine article in which 21 women lawyers at Debevoise were profiled and interviewed about the career prospects for women in law firms.

 Ms. Hogan’s publications include:

-Mary Beth serves on the Board of Directors of Catalyst and is President of the Board of Directors of Nazareth Housing.
-She is also on the Board of Trustees of the Armory Foundation, the Federal Bar Council and is a member of the Association of the Bar of the City of New York and the American Bar Association.
+Ms. Hogan serves on the Board of Directors of Catalyst and is President of the Board of Directors of Nazareth Housing.
+She is also on the Board of Trustees of the Armory Foundation, a non-profit that combines her passion for running and fitness with education opportunities for inner city students.
+Ms. Hogan is a member of the Association of the Bar of the City of New York, the Federal Bar Council and the American Bar Association.